Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Results

-Table \ref{macro-results} reports the results for the crisis detection task.
-From the table, we can observe the following:

-\begin{itemize}[leftmargin=*] \item Among most of the models (including TRR), the 2011 dataset typically produce the lowest AUROC results.
+Table \ref{macro-results} reports the results for the global crisis detection task: \begin{itemize}[leftmargin=*] \item Among most of the models (including TRR), the 2011 dataset typically produce the lowest AUROC results.
 The 2011 dataset corresponds with the Greek government debt crisis, whose impact was mostly contained within the European economy.
 While there were still some spillover effects on the other economies, they were not as prevalent as those from the global financial crisis or COVID-19.
-For our model, this makes it harder to capture the interconnectedness between the graph entities.
+For our model, this makes it harder to capture the interconnectedness between the entities on the graphs.

 \item The keyword-based FSI seems to drop greatly in performance in the 2020 dataset.
 This is likely because the keywords used, such as "gold" or railroads", were not relevant in this period, which correspond to the COVID-19 event.
 Given that it is hard for humans to predict what event would cause the next crisis, it is also difficult to know what keywords to search for in advance.
-Hence, it becomes crucial to utilize tools that can do zero-shot reasoning over unseen events, such as LLMs.
+Hence, it becomes crucial to utilize tools that can do \textit{zero-shot} reasoning over unseen events, such as LLMs, in this specific task.

-\item Our proposed TRR framework was able to outperform most baselines, except for the 2020 dataset, where the economic indicators (\ie VIX and yield curve) showed exceptional predictive performance.
+\item Our proposed TRR framework outperform most baselines, except for the 2020 dataset, where the economic indicators (\ie VIX and yield curve) showed exceptional predictive performance.
 However, for this case, our performance is still comparable to these methods, even without the use of statistical information.
-This highlights TRR as a possible useful tool for practitioners. \end{itemize}

-Figure \ref{macro-indicator} provides some qualitative examples of the crisis indicator generated from our TRR framework.
+This highlights TRR as a possible useful tool for practitioners. \end{itemize} Figure \ref{macro-indicator} provides some qualitative examples of the crisis indicator generated from our TRR framework.
 In addition to the AUROC performance, we note that our indicator shows a peak at the \textit{start} of the crisis date, which is also an important consideration.
-However, we also note some limitations of our method: Firstly, the indicator is not continuous to a certain extent.
-As the values for each day are generated individually, the LLM does not have a sense of the continuity or smoothness in the data, which could limit its application as a continuous indicator; Secondly, we note that the disjoint peaks do not always correspond to the crisis dates, which could result in false alarms when used as a crisis indicator.
-Because of this, caution must be taken when utilizing this work in a practical application.
+On the other hand, as the values for each day are generated individually, we note that the LLM does not have a sense of the continuity or smoothness in the data, which could limit its application as a continuous indicator.
+This can be further studied in a future work.